godotengine/godot-docs/tutorials/navigation/navigation_using_navigationservers.rst

     extends Node3D

     func _ready():
-        # use call deferred to make sure the entire SceneTree Nodes are setup
+        # use call deferred to make sure the entire scene tree nodes are setup
         # else await / yield on 'physics_frame' in a _ready() might get stuck
         call_deferred("custom_setup")